WA9ONY/Pico-RP2040/README2.md

   + Menu Tools, Board, select Arduino board.
   + Menu Tools, Port, select USB port with the Arduino board name.
 + In Files load the Examples, 01 Basics, Blink sketch
 + Upload Blink sketch to test IDE.
+  + The RX and TX LEDs will blink during the upload process if the board has RX and TX LEDs.

 ## [Web Editor](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor)
 + No Arduino Create Agent for Raspberry Pi ARM 32-bit computers.